GurraT/Totebo-Trading/README.md

   - Used as the main mark-up language for the website content.
 - CSS3
   - Used to style the individual webpages.
+- Python
+  - Used for setting up environment and conditions for running the application
 - Javascript
   -  Used for collecting connecting activate functions within materializecss components such as dropdown-picker and datepicker for calender function